Updated November 2022

 As you build your schedule, do not neglect your mental and physical health.
 Build in the time for walks, exercise, journaling, reflection, reading, etc. Protect this time the same as you would a new business meeting.

-Lesson #2: Unplug
+Lesson #2: Encourage Unplugging

-I was amazed at how physically difficult it was to not click on the email app on my phone or check social media.
-This led me to delete those apps to avoid the temptation.
+It was physically difficult not to check email or social media.
+I ended up deleting those apps to avoid the temptation.
 It was MARVELOUS!
 This was the mental health break that we all needed.
 Unplugging was not easy, but it was necessary.
-I can honestly say it was the best that I have felt, mentally, since being sent home by COVID in March.
+It was the best I’ve felt, mentally, since being sent home by COVID in March.